 Mask dancing and singing also takes place.
-During this festival, you will get a chance to enjoy various classical dances forms.
-They include Lakhe dance, Elephant dance ‘Pulu Kisi Nach’, and others dance forms.
+During this festival, you will get a chance to enjoy various classical dance forms.
+They include Lakhe dance, Elephant dance ‘Pulu Kisi Nach’, and other dance forms.

-Teej is another popular festival celebrated by the Hindu women in August.
-On this day, women hold fast and pray to Lord Shiva for a long, healthy, and prosperous life of their husbands.
+Teej is another popular festival celebrated by Hindu women in August.
+On this day, women hold fast and pray to Lord Shiva for the long, healthy, and prosperous life of their husbands.

 Many women devotees queue up outside Pashupatinath Temple to offer their prayers to Lord Shiva.

 Trekking in Nepal in August: Highlights

 Though August is one of the wettest months many tourists visit during this time.